noteed/vm/README.md

 Then (in different terminals):

-    ./run-kvm.sh 1
+    ./run-bridged-kvm.sh 1
-    ./run-kvm.sh 2
+    ./run-bridged-kvm.sh 2
-    ./run-kvm.sh 3
+    ./run-bridged-kvm.sh 3
-    ./run-kvm.sh 4
+    ./run-bridged-kvm.sh 4
-    ./run-kvm.sh 5
+    ./run-bridged-kvm.sh 5

-The `run-kvm.sh` script will run a VM using the `ubuntu-14.04.2-server-amd64.img` image in snapshot mode, i.e. changes will be lost and the image left unaltered.
+The `run-bridged-kvm.sh` script will run a VM using the `ubuntu-14.04.2-server-amd64.img` image in snapshot mode, i.e. changes will be lost and the image left unaltered.
 In addition, simply rebooting will cause `kvm` to exit.
 You can login using "horde" / "horde" directly or through SSH.